Brighten breakfast with these tasty apple pancakes drenched in an apple-flavored maple syrup.Yield: 4 servings

 - 1 cup apples, grated

 - 2 large apples, peeled, cored and diced

 - 1/8 cup dark corn syrup

 Try adding your favorite kind of nuts, like walnuts or pecans, to the pancake batter.

 - For pancakes, combine flour, baking powder, salt, sugar and nutmeg in mixing bowl.
 In a separate bowl, mix baking soda, egg, butter, vanilla and milk.
 Combine both mixtures stirring only until blended.

 - Fold in grated apple.
 Bake on hot, lightly greased griddle.
 When batter is full of holes, turn to brown on other side.
 Turn pancakes only once while cooking.

 - For sauce, melt butter in a nonstick skillet over medium-high heat.
-Add apples and saute until just brown, about 2-3 minutes.
+Add apples and saute until just brown, about 2 to 3 minutes.

 - Add maple and corn syrup to apples and stir gently.
-Let cook another 2-3 minutes or until mixture thickens.
+Let cook another 2 to 3 minutes or until mixture thickens.
 Serve with pancakes.